compound-finance/comet/docs/README.md

 Each time an immutable parameter is set via governance proposal, a new Comet implementation must be deployed by the Comet factory.
 If the proposal is approved by the community, the proxy will point to the new implementation upon execution.

-To set protocol parameters in a proposal, the Timelock must call all of the relevant set methods on the *Configurator* contract, followed by `deployAndUpgradeTo` on the *CometProxyAdmin* contract.
+To set specific protocol parameters in a proposal, the Timelock must call all of the relevant set methods on the *Configurator* contract, followed by `deployAndUpgradeTo` on the *CometProxyAdmin* contract.

 ### Set Comet Factory